Frimkron/sam-world/README.md

 Extract the zip archive to a folder and run `samworld-win.exe`

 ### Linux ###
-Extract the zip archice to a directory and run `samworld-linux`
+Extract the zip archive to a directory and run `samworld-linux`

 ### Mac OS ###
 Extract the zip archive to a directory and run `samworld-mac`